 --->'''Robbie:''' See?
 Billy Idol gets it.
 I don't know why she doesn't get it.

 * StrawmanHasAPoint: Subverted with Linda.
 While she ''did'' have some admittedly valid reasons for not marrying Robbie (he had very little money, his singing career never really took off, she wanted to have children - which would've been hugely impractical given Robbie's financial situation, etc.), any understanding we might have had for her position is shattered when Julia acknowledges the exact problems Linda cited ''but willingly helps Robbie to overcome them.''
-(And, once again, as Robbie points out, Linda could have brought her concerns up the day ''before'' the wedding, rather than ''at the altar.'' ) As Robbie spends more time with Julia, he becomes rightly convinced that Linda was basically a GoldDigger, culminating in him [[spoiler: callously kicking her out of his sister's house after she tries to get back together with him.]]
+(And, once again, as Robbie points out, Linda could have brought her concerns up the day ''before'' the wedding, rather than ''at the altar.''
+And worse, Robbie is financially strained and all the money for the wedding just got wasted.)
+As Robbie spends more time with Julia, he becomes rightly convinced that Linda was basically a GoldDigger, culminating in him [[spoiler: callously kicking her out of his sister's house after she tries to get back together with him.]]